-As a board-certified obesity medicine physician, I prescribe GLP-1 medications like Wegovy (semaglutide) and Zepbound (tirzepatide) regularly.
+As a board-certified obesity medicine physician, I prescribe modern weight loss medications regularly.
 They’re effective—patients may lose 15-20% of their body weight, reverse prediabetes, improve blood pressure, and feel better than they have in years.

 But here’s something you should know: if you stop the medication, the weight typically comes back.